RamyAbidi/RamyAbidi.github.io/README.md

 ## About Me

-I'm Ramya Bidi, a passionate developer you can learn more about me [@ramyabidi](https://github.com/ramyabidi)
+I'm Ramy Abidi, a passionate developer you can learn more about me [@ramyabidi](https://github.com/ramyabidi)

 ## Website